ChrisZhu2050/chriszhu2050.github.io/index.md

       Micro Batch Size = B = 8

       Then **one GPU one forward** will process => 8 × 4096 =32768 *Tokens*
-      GPU is the limitation of batch size
+      GPU's capacity limit the batch size
-      If we want
+      IF we set:
       > Effective Batch Size=32

-      means after 32 batch then update the weight, then
+      means after 32 batch then update the weight.
+      So we need to set:
       > Gradient Accumulation Steps = 4

+      Finally:

+      > Global Batch Size = GPU number * Micro Batch Size * Effective Batch Size

   - Transformer